 Training process guidelines

 We divided the dataset used for model building in the training and validation subsets.
 Since the dataset is basically unlimited due to the countless possibilities of mixing the input sources, we used only 4% for the validation subset, leaving the rest for training.
-At minimum, we used 600000 samples in the dataset for model building, and therefore validation was performed on at least 24000 samples which has a reasonable prediction power on inference performance.
+At minimum, we used 600,000 samples in the dataset for model building, and therefore validation was performed on at least 24000 samples which has a reasonable prediction power on inference performance.
 For training the models we used LibriSpeech dev-clean and for inference we used LibriSpeech test-clean.

 During training we used Adam algorithm, presented in [52] and implemented by the Keras API, in order to modify the weights.
 Adam optimizer was selected as it gained traction in the last years and is believed to be more efficient than other approaches at adapting the learning rate.
 We a learning rate of 0.0005 for all the models.
 During training, we monitored the loss function and the categorical accuracy.
 The batch size depended on the model size and the available compute device memory.
 We followed three steps that guided the entire training process.